Sailors' superstitions: Sailor tattoos

 Sailor tattoos are a visual way to preserve the culture of the maritime superstitions.
 Sailors believed that certain symbols and talismans would help them in facing certain events in life; they thought that those symbols would attract good luck or bad luck in the worst of the cases:

 For example, the images of a pig and a hen were good luck; most of the smaller livestock aboard ships would float in their wooden crates and would be among the only survivors of wrecks, so these images were believed to help them survive a wreck.
 Another example of superstitions is the North Star (nautical star or compass rose); sailors had the belief that by wearing this symbol it would help them to find his or her way home.
-Sailors designed mariner motifs of their own, according to their travel experiences in the ocean.

 The anchor is commonly used in sailor tattoos, which were supposed to prevent a sailor from floating away from the ship, should he fall overboard.
 The words 'HOLD FAST' tattooed on the knuckles would prevent a sailor from falling from aloft.